 In the electron transport chain, which in animal cells is located mostly on the inner membranes of mitochondria, reduced products such as NADH and FADH2 are used to create a proton gradient -- an imbalance in the concentration of unpaired hydrogen atoms on one side of the membrane vs. the other.
 The proton gradient, in turn, drives the production of more ATP, in a process called oxidative phosphorylation.

 Overall, photosynthesis involves the energizing of electrons by light energy to reduce (add electrons to) CO2 to build a larger compound (glucose), producing oxygen as a byproduct.
 Cellular respiration, on the other hand, involves taking electrons away from a substrate (glucose, for instance), which is to say oxidation, and in the process the substrate is degraded so that its carbon atoms are released as CO2, while oxygen is consumed.
-Thus, photosynthesis and cellular oxidation are nearly opposite biochemical processes.
+Thus, photosynthesis and cellular respiration are nearly opposite biochemical processes.